Keywords: human-nature, stone quarry, jewellery

 Excerpt from Walden, Henry David Thoreau.
 1854

 Façades has been a journey with many points of departure, that at times came so close to touch and even intersect one another.
 It has been, as well, a work conducted at one robot arm, four hands, two sensibilities.
-It started in a quarry in Carrara, when, confronted with the vertigo of the mountain, natural entity, sliced relentlessly by the human intervention, we wondered if that same sublime could be captured in a scale so intimately close to (and affecting of) the body - such as jewellery’s.
-The same diaphanous sharpness of the cut-up mountains embodied in pieces to bear on the flesh.
-In this sense, Façades is a work that challenges the idea of scale both its very concept and by means of the techniques employed.
+It started in a stone quarry, when, confronted with the vertigo of the mountain, natural entity, sliced relentlessly by the human intervention.